Resources and educational information

 Based on the recommendations from this first report, the GEC is designing a Workforce Equity Initiative in order to address unacceptable gaps in employment opportunity and rates of poverty impacting women in our city, most dramatically black women and their households.

-Phase 2 (2020-) Based on community responses and gaps in the first report, the GEC will be initiating a second RFP, this time focusing on qualititative data and community-based participatory research.
+Phase 2 (2020-) Based on community responses and gaps in the first report, the GEC will be initiating a second RFP, this time focusing on qualitative data and community-based participatory research.
+In June 2020, the GEC also released 11 policy recommendations to the Mayor's Office and City Council: Building an Equitable New Normal: Responding to the Crises of Racist Violence and COVID-19

 Stay tuned for future developments!
 Contribute your insights and expertise to the Gender Analysis.